Statement of Purpose

 Work in other prisons in Oregon has begun as inmates have requested it.
 The Coffee Creek Minimum group started because the then chaplain (a Catholic nun) was looking for somebody to start a Buddhist meditation group.
 The Medium group grew out of Non-Violent Communications classes, where an inmate pleaded with Getsushin to start a Buddhist meditation group there.

 The Eastern Oregon groups started after a request from the Two Rivers Corrections Institution (TRCI) chaplain (a Christian himself).
 They were working on having various religions represented in their overall program.
 Kisei and Getsushin agreed to go to visit Buddhist inmates at TRCI four times a year.
 Then a Dharma Rain member (Joseph Mugaku Engum) who lives in Pendleton began meeting with the guys occasionally during the rest of the year and developed weekly groups at both TRCI and EOCI (Eastern Oregon Corrections Institution).
 At this point, Genko goes to both prisons once a year to lead retreats and give Precepts.

-The newest group is at Columbia River Corrections Institution (CRCI) in Portland, and grew out of inmate and chaplain requests for us to do a Buddhist group there.
+The group at Columbia River Corrections Institution (CRCI) in Portland grew out of inmate and chaplain requests for us to do a Buddhist group there.
 It has been meeting 2-3 times per month for about 5 years.

 A report on the program at Coffee Creek describes the Philosophy of the Prison Program within the framework of the seven components of the Oregon Accountability Model, describing how we work with them in our Buddhist groups.
 The end of the report describes our developing work with Transition out of Prison.